May 1, 2024

 … the question of whether Mr. Oakley will be indemnified by the insurance policy depends on a determination and characterization of his conduct in the litigation.
 There is an ongoing dispute between Mr. Oakley and Allied as to whether he is excluded from coverage.
 Mr. Oakley is concerned that the insurer may steer the defence of the action in order to obtain a result in its favour, that is, a result that would exclude him from coverage.
 In my opinion, a reasonable person would perceive a conflict of interest.

 Clearly, the court’s concern in these types of cases is that defence counsel will “sculpt” the conduct of the defence to the detriment of the insured in respect of the coverage issues.
-In such cases, a clear conflict of interest arises and the insured will be entitled to its own choice of counsel, but, as seen below, that conflict of interest may not disqualify the insurer from controlling the defence where the issue is overlayed on a conflict between insurers.
+In such cases, a clear conflict of interest arises and the insured will be entitled to its own choice of counsel, but, as seen below, that conflict of interest may not disqualify the insurer from controlling the defence where the issue is superimposed on a conflict between insurers.

 h) Two Overlapping Policies